TABLE OF CONTENTS

 What Is a Payment Aggregator?

-Simply put, a payment aggregator, also known as a payment service provider (PSP) is a third-party facilitator that manages and processes merchants’ transactions between customers, all under one roof.
-Aggregators use their own payment gateways and payment processors, allowing merchants to receive card payments without holding a merchant account at a separate bank or financial institution.
+Simply put, a payment aggregator, also known as a payment service provider (PSP), is a third-party facilitator that manages and processes many merchant transactions between customers under one roof.
+Aggregators generally use their own payment gateways and processors.
+This allows merchants to receive card payments without holding a merchant account at a separate bank or financial institution.

 What Is the Difference Between a Payment Gateway and a Payment Aggregator?

-The main difference between the two entities is that one is a company that facilitates payments, and the other is a piece of software that integrates into a website or payment portal.
-Let’s examine the key differences between payment gateways and payment aggregators below.
+What are the essential distinguishing factors between payment gateways vs payment aggregators?
+The primary difference between the two is that one is a company that facilitates payments.
+The other is technically software that integrates into a website or payment portal.

-Firstly, a payment aggregator is a financial organization that offers payment solutions to merchants accepting payments online, over the phone, or in person.
-Payment aggregators connect businesses with card networks and payment processors to provide them with both a merchant account and a payment gateway under one account.
-Since PSPs offer a ready-made solution, merchants don’t have to obtain separate contracts with acquiring banks.
+A payment aggregator is a financial organization that offers solutions to merchants accepting payments online, over the phone, or in person.
+Payment aggregators also serve as the link between payment processors and businesses with card networks.
+Both are provided with a merchant account and a payment gateway.
+Since PSPs tend to offer a ready-made solution, merchants do not need to obtain separate contracts with acquiring banks.

 Examples of Payment Gateways and Payment Service Providers

 We previously mentioned that payment service providers typically offer payment gateways as a part of their services.
-Therefore, almost all PSPs are used as payment gateways, but not the other way around.
+Therefore, almost all PSPs can act as payment gateways, though the inverse of this is not necessarily true.

-Some popular PSPs include Paypal, Stripe, and Square.
-In contrast, two of the best payment gateway options out there are Authorize.net and NMI.
-Authorize.Net is the ideal choice if you require a gateway with advanced features, whereas NMI would be a better fit if you prefer payment processor versatility.
+Examples of popular payment service providers include PayPal, Stripe, and Square.
+These are three popular, trusted names with no shortage of brand recognition.
+In contrast, two of the best payment gateway options are Authorize.net and NMI.
+Authorize.net is ideal if you require a gateway with sophisticated features.
+On the other hand, NMI may be a better fit if you require some versatility with your payment processing.
+There is plenty to like about both options; it’s a question of which is better for your business needs.

 Which Do You Need for Your Business?

-If you want a quick setup and don’t mind having less control over your payments, getting a PSP is an easy way to avoid the process of opening a merchant account.
-On the other hand, opening up a merchant account with a separate payment gateway is best if you’d like a more specialized solution with dedicated agents and tailored resources.
-When you apply for reliable credit card processing with PaymentCloud, you’ll be matched with an experienced account manager who knows your business inside and out!
+For those who desire a quick setup and are comfortable relinquishing a certain degree of control, acquiring a PSP is one way to avoid the added burden of opening a merchant account.
+On the other hand, opening up a merchant account with a payment gateway allows for specialized solutions and tailored resources.
+When you apply for reliable credit card processing with PaymentCloud, you’ll benefit from the expertise of our top-shelf account managers, whose job is to know your business inside and out!